mauretto78/in-memory-list/README.md

 ### headers

-You can set a headers array to yout list:
+You can set a headers array to your list:

 ```php
 use InMemoryList\Application\Client;